ChallaYogeswar/agentforge/kaggle.md

 ### ❌ "API key not found" or "Authentication error"

 → Solution:
-1. Make sure you added the Kaggle secret with label exactly `GOOGLE_API_KEY`
+1. Make sure you added the Kaggle secret with label exactly `GEMINI_API_KEY`
 2. Verify your API key is valid at https://ai.google.dev/
 3. Check the key starts with `AIza` and has no extra spaces